You must have Cookies enabled to fully experience and utilize AA.com

-To ensure the health and safety of your pet, the health certificate you provide must be issued by a vet either:
+To ensure the health and safety of your pet, the health certificate you provide must be issued by a vet within:

-When checking in your pet, there are specific requirements for the kennel they’re transported in.
+When checking in your pet, there are specific requirements for their kennel:

 If you travel with 2 of your pets in the same kennel, they must be: